Sweden's Mans Zelmerlow wins Eurovision Song Contest

 VIENNA (Reuters) - Sweden’s Mans Zelmerlow won the final of the Eurovision Song Contest in Vienna on Sunday, beating Russia and Italy in the world’s biggest international music show.

-The 28-year-old singer and TV presenter, who had been a bookmakers’ favorite, performed the winning electro-pop ballad “Heroes,” dancing in front of a black screen with animated gnomes.
+The 28-year-old singer and TV presenter, who had been a bookmakers’ favourite, performed the winning electro-pop ballad “Heroes,” dancing in front of a black screen with animated gnomes.

 Sweden has won the 60-year-old competition six times, more than any other nation apart from Ireland.
 Sweden won most recently in 2012 with “Euphoria” by Loreen and now gets to host the contest again next year.